Raziz1/Raziz1/README.md

 # [![Header](https://blog.newrelic.com/wp-content/uploads/good-programmer-banner-final.jpg)](https://blog.newrelic.com/wp-content/uploads/good-programmer-banner-final.jpg)
 ### Hi there 👋,
 <p>I'm a student exploring the internet!
-I have been working on some cool projects and was hoping to share them with the rest of the internet.
-I'm hoping to find new challenges to tackle and learn from others.</p>
+I have been working on some cool projects and was hoping to share them with the rest of the internet.</p>

 ___